 Students are responsible for backing up all their digital class work (homework and projects).
-OSU provides students with cloud storage using Buckeye Box https://box.osu.edu/ Other forms or digital backup can include other cloud services or an external hard drive.
+OSU provides students with cloud storage using OneDrive Other forms or digital backup can include other cloud services or an external hard drive.

 For help with your password, university e-mail, Carmen, or any other technology issues, questions, or requests, contact the OSU IT Service Desk.
 Standard support hours are available at https://ocio.osu.edu/help/hours, and support for urgent issues is available 24x7.